PEEVED... at all sorts of things.

 As a child, Uwe produced a number of short films on Super 8 and video before beginning his studies as a film director in Munich and Vienna.
 He also studied literature and economics in Cologne and Siegen.
 Uwe graduated from university in 1995 with a doctorate in literature.
 Uwe has since directed, written and produced over 30 movies with such stars as Ben Kingsley, Jason Statham, Ray Liotta and Ron Perlman.
 Uwe also runs and owns the BAUHAUS Restaurant in Vancouver alongside Michelin Star chef Stefan Hartmann.

-Gary Otto hails originally from Hells Kitchen in New York.
-Gary got his start in film working for Troma back in 1999 on the cult classic Citizen Toxie: The Toxic Avenger IV and hasn't looked back since.
-He is currently producer of Uwe Boll: RAW podcast / talk show.
-He is also co-writer of the upcoming Uwe Boll film 12 Hours, Associate Producer of Rampage 3: No Mercy & In the Name of the King 3: The Last Job.
+Gary Otto hails originally from Hells Kitchen in New York but has lived all over.
+He is Producer of Uwe Boll: RAW talk show / vlog/podcast, as well as the Boll films Rampage 3: No Mercy & In the Name of the King 3: The Last Job.

 PEEVED articles written by: Bruce Blain